Putting the “cult” in culture…

 Do you think SoulCycle is a cult?
 What about the Royal Family?
 What about Disney Adults?
 Or spiritual influencers?
 Is Instagram itself a cult?
 We’re Sounds Like A Cult, a podcast that analyzes a different fanatical group every week to try and answer the big question: This sounds like a cult, but is it really?

-Sounds Like A Cult premiered in June of 2021 and was named a best podcast of 2022 by Vulture, Esquire, Wired, Marie Claire, and others.
-The pod won the 2023 iHeart Radio “Best Emerging Podcast” Award and has been praised by The New York Times and other publications.
+Sounds Like A Cult premiered in June of 2021 and has since been downloaded over 35 million times.
+It was named a best podcast of 2022 by Vulture, Esquire, Wired, Marie Claire, and others.
+The pod won the 2023 iHeart Radio “Best Emerging Podcast” Award and has been praised by The New York Times among other publications.

 Credits: